contao/docs/docs/manual/administration-area/back-end-keyboard-shortcuts.en.md

 ---
 title: "Keyboard shortcuts"
-description: "To speed up the workflow when working with Contao, there are several keyboard shortcuts in the backend, with which certain commands can be called directly."
+description: "To speed up the workflow when working with Contao, there are several keyboard shortcuts in the back end, with which certain commands can be called directly."
 weight: 20
 ---

-To speed up the workflow when working with Contao, there are several keyboard shortcuts in the backend that allow you to call up certain commands directly.
+To speed up the workflow when working with Contao, there are several keyboard shortcuts in the back end that allow you to call up certain commands directly.
 For example, the `Save` button is always located at the end of an input form, so that it can only be clicked with the mouse when the page is completely scrolled down.

-Normally this is not a problem, because when filling out a form you work from top to bottom.
-But if you later want to change only a single value at the beginning of the form, the Button is not accessible without scrolling.
+Normally, this is not a problem, because when filling out a form you work from top to bottom.
+But if you later want to change only a single value at the beginning of the form, the button is not accessible without scrolling.
-In this case, you are able to access the Keyboard shortcut `[Alt]+[S]` even without scrolling to the destination.
+In this case, you are able to access the keyboard shortcut `[Alt]+[S]` even without scrolling to the destination.